 This HA-2520 is a ridiculously expensive part and its main special feature is that it's very fast: 20MHz bandwidth.
 But in my schematic, it's being used as a CV buffer, where a much cheaper part would be just as good.
 CV doesn't go any higher than audio and audio doesn't go any higher than 20kHz.
 Indeed, the very fast op amp may be vulnerable to stability problems that we wouldn't need to think about with a cheaper and more appropriate choice.

 Eurorack modules normally use switched mono jack sockets, which have a tip, a sleeve, and a switching contact; but some people call the switching contact the "ring" contact.
-That term properly refers to the left channel of a stereo jack, and sometimes the mistake makes it into the schematic, with a stereo jack symbol used for what ought to be a switched mono jack socket.
+That term properly refers to the right channel of a stereo jack, and sometimes the mistake makes it into the schematic, with a stereo jack symbol used for what ought to be a switched mono jack socket.

 If it's just a matter of using the wrong schematic symbol, and the pin numbers still work out correctly for the PCB footprint if applicable, then it may not be a big problem.
 But if someone really builds it the way the schematic says, with what should be the switched signal connected to the ring of a stereo jack socket, then it can be an issue, as whatever is supposed to be connected to the switching contact may end up being shorted to the sleeve.